 A city of festivities and culture if you are planning your holiday here, don’t miss taking the elevator that connects the upper city to the lower city for extraordinary views.

 Moreover, it is by supporting Brazil with ecotourism that you will be able to help against massive deforestation.
-Helping local producers will be a first step towards their independence from mining companies.
-The fires have made the headlines, these parts of the world should not be neglected but on the contrary help them to protect the biodiversity of the region.
+Helping local producers will be the first step towards their independence from mining companies.
+The fires have made the headlines, these parts of the world should not be neglected but on the contrary, help them to protect the biodiversity of the region.

 KANGAROO ISLAND – AUSTRALIA